jbx-protocol/juice-docs-v1/protocol/api/data-structures/jbdidpaydata.md

   address payer;
   // The ID of the project for which the payment was made. uint256 projectId;
-  // The amount of ETH that was paid. uint256 amount;
+  // The amount of the payment.
+Includes the token being paid, the value, the number of decimals included, and the currency of the amount.
-  // The weight that was used for minting tokens. uint256 weight;
+  JBTokenAmount amount;
-  // The number of tokens minted. uint256 tokenCount;
+  // The number of project tokens minted for the beneficiary. uint256 projectTokenCount;
   // The address to which the tokens were minted. address beneficiary;
   // The memo that is being emitted alongside the payment. string memo;
-  // Metadata to send to the delegate. bytes delegateMetadata;
+  // Metadata to send to the delegate. bytes metadata;
 }
 ```